MasterRO94/laravel-slack/README.md

 ## Handling Interactive Components

 Plugin supports handling interacrtions with buttons and dialogs.
-All requests from slack are sent to the `/slack/handle` plugin's endpoint.
+All requests from slack are sent to the `/slack/handle` //todo: make editable. (config('slack-plugin.url')// plugin's endpoint.
 So this URL should be added to the `Interactive Components` section in your Slack app.
-OAuth Access Token and Verification token from Slack App should be added to your project's .env file.
+OAuth Access Token and Verification token from Slack App should be added to your config file.

 Plugin has convenient system of handlers for processing all interactions.
 Both Attachment and Dialog have `callback_id` parameter.
 After every interaction with button or dialog slack sends request to the `/slack/handle` endpoint. `callback_id` parameter is included in the request payload, so all requests can be distinguished by this parameter.